HudsonRoss/HudsonRoss/README.md

 - 👋 Hi, I’m @HudsonRoss
 - 👀 I’m interested in ...
-Python, k8s, cloud, infrastructure automation, IT security.
-- 🌱 I’m currently learning ...
-Rust
-- 💞️ I’m looking to collaborate on ... it security projects
+ML, MLOps, DevOps, Crypto and IT security.
 - 📫 How to reach me ... e-mail me at hudson@sejongconsortium.com

 <!---